 Check out our safety tips: https://www.worldnomads.com/travel-safety/southeast-asia/philippines over 1 year ago

 I traveled to the Philippines in 2012 and I felt safe.
 (I know things can change in four years but I'm making an assumption things are still generally the same in this regard).
 At the time I was 19 and I am a woman from the u.s. In the Manila airport all was fine; it was crowded and while waiting for my connection to Puerto Princesa I just stayed in public spaces near families with mother and kids.
 Palawan is absolutely beautiful and the local people are warm and friendly.
-As a general travel rule, just be smart and listen to your intuition at all times :) Enjoy your travels! about 1 year agoAnswered by Liza via WorldNomads.com
+As a general travel rule, just be smart and listen to your intuition at all times :) Enjoy your travels! over 1 year agoAnswered by Liza via WorldNomads.com

 Sue, I've been to the Philippines several times and always traveling by myself.
 I usually travel to Cebu rather than Manila, because it's easier for me to reach my end destination in Siargao.
 I've never had any problems.
-In fact, I've found Filipino people to be some of the kindest, most friendly people in the world. about 1 year ago
+In fact, I've found Filipino people to be some of the kindest, most friendly people in the world. over 1 year ago

 Hi Sue!
 I'm a white Canadian English-speaking 26 year old female.
 I just spent 3 weeks in the Philippines in October going from Manila to Palawan to Bohol to Banaue.
 I also spent some time in the Manila and Quezon City slums.
 If you're visibly a foreigner you're very safe.
 The Manila airport has wifi and a bunch of places to eat.
 People are kind and many speak English (it's the second official language), plus the places you're going are all well-established tourist routes.
-I wouldn't worry about it. about 1 year ago
+I wouldn't worry about it. over 1 year ago

 Hi Sue, I'm a Filipina and my hometown is in Puerto Princesa City, Palawan.
 Actually, what you've said is a very isolated cases here in Philippines.
 Just beware on Mindanao places.
 But since you are going to North and to my hometown I guarantee you that you are safe.
 However, you have to be street smart and be aware of your surroundings because petty crimes is high in our country.
 But don't be too afraid because the people in my country are friendly and hospitable.
-If you will be heading in my hometown visit El Nido and Coron you'll surely experience the paradise. about 1 year agoAnswered by Anna via WorldNomads.com
+If you will be heading in my hometown visit El Nido and Coron you'll surely experience the paradise. over 1 year agoAnswered by Anna via WorldNomads.com

 Hi Sue, I am an American male so I do realize things are a little different being that I am a male but I spent the summer traveling the Philippines and did not feel worried for my safety at all.
 The kidnappings you mention are only in one area of the country on a few different islands that you will not be near so you do not have to worry about that.
 With the new president being as strict as he is crime is down a lot.
 I would say be sure not to do any drugs as that could put you in some serious trouble.